 Your Firebox can use certificates for several purposes:

-- Management session data is secured with a certificate.
+- Firebox management session data is secured with a certificate.

-- Branch Office VPN, Mobile VPN with IPSec, and Mobile VPN with L2TP tunnels can use certificates for authentication.
+- Branch Office VPN, Mobile VPN with IKEv2, Mobile VPN with IPSec, and Mobile VPN with L2TP tunnels can use certificates for authentication.

-- When content inspection is enabled for HTTPS traffic or SMTP over TLS, these proxies use a certificate to re-encrypt incoming traffic after it is decrypted for inspection.
+- When content inspection is enabled for HTTPS traffic or SMTP, POP3, or IMAP over TLS, these proxies use a certificate to re-encrypt incoming traffic after it is decrypted for inspection.

-- You can use a certificate with the proxy to protect a web server on your network.
+- You can use a certificate with an inbound HTTPS proxy to protect a web server on your network.

 - When a user authenticates with the Firebox for any purpose, such as a WebBlocker override, the connection is secured with a certificate.